 Second admission: I have too much stuff.

-My last house I lived in a 750 square foot cottage on half an acre.
+My last house I lived in about a 600 square foot cottage on nearly half an acre.
 I didn’t particularly like the house, but I loved the yard.

 Moving into it, I had too much.
 It got crammed into nooks with no hope of me going through it.
 That was my fault.
 I hadn’t at the time learned about decluttering and minimalism.
 It was only when I was nearly moving out that I started getting rid of stuff.
 Over twenty boxes went to Goodwill, and more went in the trash.
 Just stuff that had accumulated.